Japan's Population Is In Rapid Decline

 For years, Japan has seen a decline in its population, leading experts and lawmakers to consider the economic and social repercussions.

-And on Friday, the Ministry of Health, Labor and Welfare estimated that 921,000 babies will be born by the end of 2018 — 25,000 less than the previous year.
+And on Friday, the Ministry of Health, Labor and Welfare estimated that 921,000 babies will be born by the end of 2018 — 25,000 fewer than in the previous year.

 Birth and death statistics show that the pace of Japan's population collapse is speeding up, The Japan Times reported.

 About 127 million people live in Japan.
-The population could drop below the 100 million mark by 2049, according to the National Institute of Population and Social Security.
+The population could drop below the 100 million mark by 2049, according to the National Institute of Population and Social Security Research.

-Not only is Japan expected to enter a long period of population decline, its inhabitants are aging.
+Not only is Japan expected to enter a long period of population decline, but also its inhabitants are aging.
 By 2036, one in three people will be elderly, researchers project.

 "To help ensure Japan stays on a path of sustained economic growth, we know we must address the birthrate and aging population issues," Communications and Cultural Affairs Minister Takehiro Shimada told NPR by email.

 Shimada said the government launched a new economic policy package in 2017 to address the dilemma.
-"The plan is designed to promote both supply system innovation" – such as robots – "and human resources development revolution" — a social security system for "not only the elderly and the youth, but also Japan's working-age generation so they are provided with support for child-rearing and nursing care."
+"The plan is designed to promote both supply system innovation," such as robots, "and human resources development revolution," a social security system for "not only the elderly and the youth, but also Japan's working-age generation so they are provided with support for child-rearing and nursing care."

 Amid a shrinking workforce, Japan has already turned to robots for some of its daily needs.
 They are used in restaurants, stores and banks.
 The International Monetary Fund stated last year that because of the aging population, robots will be found in "schools, hospitals ... and even temples."